+Stephanie Ellis, a lead character in my contemporary romance novel, The Letter, has a lot of spunk, and she’s not afraid to call it as she sees it.
 A legal secretary, Stephanie has been in a relationship Danny for some time.
-She wants to know where their relationship is heading, but whenever she brings it up, Danny quickly changes the subject.
+She wants to know where their relationship is going, but whenever she brings it up, he quickly changes the subject.

 Stephanie is a purely fictitious character.
 However, the opening chapter of The Letter is based on a real-life event that happened to a close friend many years ago.